- Welcome

 Progress to Date:

 Beginning with assessments and moving to identifying transformational actions, we have moved on to implementing recommendations.
-Evergreen has added a DEIB program manager, a BIPOC teaching fellowship, increased financial aid funds, begun the work of aligning SEL and DEI elements throughout the curriculum, and created a new DEIB Strategic Plan.
+Evergreen has added a DEIB program manager, an Equity Educator teaching fellowship, increased financial aid funds, begun the work of aligning SEL and DEI elements throughout the curriculum, and created a new DEIB Strategic Plan.

 Still to Come: